rick804/Google-Sheets-Workout-Log-Parser/README.md

 ## HOW TO USE

 Create 3 columns
--DAY in column A
+- DAY in column A
--TYPE in column B
+TYPE in column B
--EXERCISES in column C
+-  EXERCISES in column C

 -In Day put the date
 -In elements under TYPE put the type of workout (Legs, Pull, Chest (also use acronyms to input exercises quickly (i.e c automatically inputs Chest))